OpenBB-finance/OpenBB/website/content/terminal/guides/advanced/scripts-and-routines.md

 /
 ```

+This file can be placed in `routines` folder of the `OpenBBUserData` folder, for more information have a look [here](https://docs.openbb.co/terminal/guides/advanced/data).
+Save this file as `stocks_demo.openbb` to execute the script in the "Executing a script" section.

 ### Executing a script

 By going to the main menu as depicted below (accessible with `home`), the `exe` command can be used.
 With this command you can run any `.openbb` script.
 These scripts are located where the application is located inside the routines folder.